 Italy’s first confirmed cases (January 31) were directly connected with China, since Milan’s textile industry employs many Chinese workers.
-Some no doubt, traveled to China for the New Year.
+Some no doubt, traveled to China for the New Year then returned to Italy.
 COVID-19 may already have been spreading undetected in December-January, when Northern Italian hospitals were seeing a rise in severe atypical pneumonia cases.
 Italy is in the worst shape of any European country so far, with a death toll that may have passed China’s (although the PRC’s data is less accurate than Italy’s).

 An Austrian ski resort (February – early March) was an early hotspot and hub.
 From recreational and business travel, the virus has spread to the rest of Europe.
 Spain has a rapidly growing epidemic, but Denmark seems to have acted quickly to stem growth.
 The UK, however, seems to be later both in terms of virus spread and instituting mitigation tactics.

 Patient Zero for the Seattle area hotspot, the first diagnosed US patient, traveled to Wuhan and was out and about for four days after his return before he felt ill, came to an urgent care clinic, was tested and isolated on January 20.
 He had already passed the virus to some 60 people, an early warning of presymptomatic transmission.
 Some of his contacts apparently passed it to a nursing home that has been the hottest spot in terms of cases and deaths so far.
 Staff members from the Kirkland nursing home (which has a history of poor infection control!) then passed it to multiple other nursing homes and into the community at large.
 Washington State had the highest case numbers in the US, until surpassed by New York in mid-March.